pophils/EF6ReinforcerApp/README.md

 # EF6ReinforcerApp
-This lightweight app was built to play around with some aspect of Entity Framework ORM.
+This lightweight blog app was built to play around with some aspect of Entity Framework ORM.
 User authentication and authorization is not production suitable as the aim of the app does not involve controlling user access as such, hence Identity API was not used.